 What causes it?

-The type of fungi that causes athlete’s foot are called dermatophytes.
+The type of fungi that cause athlete’s foot are called dermatophytes.
 These fungi love moist, warm, airless conditions – such as the damp environment of shoes or trainers – and feed on a protein found in hair, nails and skin called keratin.
 However, the infection can also develop in dry, flaky areas (during the summer months, many people who wear sandals a lot develop athlete’s foot because the sun makes the skin on their feet dry).

-According to the NHS, you’re more likely to get athlete’s foot if you’re affected by any of the following:
+In general, you’re more likely to get athlete’s foot if you’re affected by any of the following:

 Your feet aren’t always clean and dry.